neutrinojs/neutrino/packages/web/README.md

       // used by the Web preset
       html: {},

+      // Control which source map types are enabled for each NODE_ENV
+      devtool: {
+        development: 'cheap-module-eval-source-map',
+        production: undefined,
+        test: 'source-map'
+      },

       // Change options related to starting a webpack-dev-server
       devServer: {
         // Disabling options.hot will also disable devServer.hot